 Light Up the Night

 Sponsored by FirstEnergy Foundation

 Put a little bling (and blink!) in your life!
 It’s not often that you can wear a clown hat with flashing lights and noodle hair.
 Or that you have a place to wear a sparkly fedora with blinking lights.
 Or that the occasion calls for a fiber optic wand.
 First Night State College, however, is the perfect place for things that blink, flash, glitter, and glow.

-Beginning at 6:00 pm, look for our roving vendors on South Allen Street, in Sidney Friedman Park, or on Mayor Welch Plaza.
+Beginning at 6:00 pm, look for our roving revelers on South Allen Street, in Sidney Friedman Park, or on Mayor Welch Plaza handing out free bling.
 They’ll have just the right light-up bling to help you accessorize your First Night outfit.
-In addition to making the evening even more festive, your purchase supports First Night State College programs.